 In a small bowl, combine the warm water with the yeast and the remaining 2 Tablespoons sugar; stir until the yeast is dissolved.
 Let stand until bubbles appear, 2-3 minutes.

 Using your hands (I also used a pastry blender) mix the 1 cup cold butter into the flour, breaking the butter into small pebbles, until the mixture resembles coarse meal.
 Make a well in the center and add the buttermilk and the yeast mixture.
 Gently fold the flour into the wet ingredients.
 Keep mixing until a ball starts to form, then gently knead (on a lightly floured surface) 12-15 times, to create a smooth dough.
 Cover with a cloth or plastic wrap (back in the bowl) and let rise in a warm place for approximately 1 hour.

 Transfer the dough to a lightly floured work surface and press out to 1-1/2 inches thick (I lightly used my rolling pin).
-Fold the dough in half, press again to 1-1/2 inches and fold again. cut the dough using a 2-3 inch round biscuit cutter (I used a drinking glass).
-Brush the bottom of a cast-iron skillet (I don't have one, so used a big stoneware dish I had).
-Place the biscuits in the skillet; brush the tops with more melted butter
+Fold the dough in half, press again to 1-1/2 inches and fold again and press to desired thickness. cut the dough using a 2-3 inch round biscuit cutter (I used a drinking glass).
+Brush the bottom of a cast-iron skillet (I don't have one, so used a big stoneware dish I had) with butter.
+Place the biscuits in the skillet; brush the tops with more melted butter.

 Bake until golden brown, 18-22 minutes, depending on size. brush again with melted butter and serve immediately.

 Makes 8-12 biscuits.
 I made 8 because that's all my pan would fit.
 Photo is one biscuit split in half!